The Little App and The Big Store

 Then comes the privacy label.

-The store asks: does the app collect data, track users, link data to people, or use third-party partners?
+The Store asks: does the app collect data, track users, link data to people, or use third-party partners?

 Those are fair questions.
 Users should know what a product collects.